shrey2199/LD_Meta_bot/README.md

     start - To Start The Bot.
-    help - To Get Help about Using the Bot. grouphelp - To Get Commands Available when Added in Group. restart - To Restart LibdDrive Server.
+    help - To Get Help about Using the Bot. grouphelp - To Get Commands Available when Added in Group. restart - To Restart LibDrive Server.
     rebuild - To Rebuild the Metadata of your Libdrive. fixconfig - To Fix LibDrive Config.
     assignid - To assign bot_id.